Prayer in the Catholic Church: Teachings on prayer

-Roman Catholic teachings on the subject of prayer are contained in the Catechism, where quoting John of Damascus, prayer is defined as "… the raising of one's mind and heart to God or the requesting of good things from God".
+Roman Catholic teachings on the subject of prayer are contained in the Catechism where, quoting John of Damascus, prayer is defined as "… the raising of one's mind and heart to God or the requesting of good things from God".
 Thérèse of Lisieux describes prayer as "… a surge of the heart; it is a simple look turned toward heaven, it is a cry of recognition and of love, embracing both trial and joy."

+The Second Vatican Council's Constitution on the Sacred Liturgy commends three forms of prayer: